-Purina Pro Plan Sport Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.
+Purina Pro Plan Sport Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Purina Pro Plan Sport product line includes 5 dry dog foods.
+The Purina Pro Plan Sport product line includes the 6 dry dog foods listed below.

-Pro Plan Sport Active 27/17 Formula was selected to represent the other products in the line for this review.
+Pro Plan Sport All Life Stages Performance 30/20 Beef & Rice was selected to represent the other products in the line for this review.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Beef, corn gluten meal, rice, poultry by-product meal (source of glucosamine), whole grain corn, beef fat preserved with mixed-tocopherols, corn germ meal, dried egg product, fish meal (source of glucosamine), natural flavor, fish oil, soybean oil, mono and dicalcium phosphate, calcium carbonate, potassium chloride, salt, vitamins [vitamin E supplement, niacin (vitamin B3), vitamin A supplement, calcium pantothenate (vitamin B5), thiamine mononitrate (vitamin B1), vitamin B12 supplement, riboflavin supplement (vitamin B2), pyridoxine hydrochloride (vitamin B6), folic acid (vitamin B9), menadione sodium bisulfite complex (vitamin K), vitamin D3 supplement, biotin (vitamin B7), ], choline chloride, l-lysine monohydrochloride, magnesium sulfate, minerals [zinc sulfate, ferrous sulfate, manganese sulfate, copper sulfate, calcium iodate, sodium selenite], l-ascorbyl-2-polyphosphate (vitamin C), dried Bacillus coagulans fermentation product, garlic oil